top of page

 Toccata

-Unfortunately, the only recording we have was made by a DePaul University music school student auditorium technician who did not know how to manage the volume control.
-As such, this exceptional 1969 faculty recital performance was captured with too much tape distortion.
+AUDIO NOTE: Unfortunately, the only recording we have was made by a DePaul University music school student technician who did not know how to manage the volume control.
+As such, this exceptional 1969 Thaddeus Kozuch faculty recital performance was captured entirely with too much tape distortion.
 We have edited the audio quality as best we can.

 bottom of page